Silkways/Tanzania-Water-Project/README.md

 ## Interpretation

+The model we have chosen should enable us to predict and influence the outcome of future water pumps.
 The features below are the main driver of the model outcome.
+We recommend the government of Tanzania to use the factors below in their discussions with third parties who are building pumps and challenge them on their assessment of these features.
+This will improve the future usability of exiting and new pumps and insure their usability over a long period.

 The determinants of the usability of a waterpump include:

           - water quality